eficode-academy/rf-advanced-web-katas/exercises/08-execute-javascript.md

 - Add an argument `execute_javascript` to `Change Important Number` and give it a default value `${FALSE}`.

 Next, we want to run `Execute Javascript` if `execute_javascript` is `True` and skip the rest of the keyword.
-Here we have several different ways to do this.
+Here we have multiple different ways to do this.
 We could call `Run Keyword If` multiple times, use a combination of `Run Keyword If` and `Run Keywords` to combine them in a single if-statement, or create wrapper keyword which are called based on `execute_javascript` value.
 It doesn't really matter which option we use, so let's just the first option.
 We're actually going to use `Run Keyword If` once and then